-Emails are certainly a convenient way to communicate in the workplace, but are all too easily misunderstood.
+Emails are certainly a convenient way to communicate at work, but they are all too easily misunderstood.
 A recent study by Sendmail found that 64% of people have sent or received an email that caused unintended anger or confusion.
-Here are seven tips to make sure that doesn’t happen to you:

 - Keep emails short, clear, and to-the-point.
-By writing clearly, you’ll become known as someone who knows what they want and who gets things done.
+By writing clearly, you’ll gain a reputation as someone who knows what they want and who gets things done.

 - Know the purpose of your email.
-Clear emails always have a purpose.
 If you don’t know why you’re sending your email or what you need from the recipient, you shouldn’t be sending it.

 - Use the “one thing” rule.
 The less you include in your emails, the better.
 Make each email you send about one thing only.

 - Limit yourself to 5 sentences.
 According to Guy Kawasaki, “Less than five sentences is often abrupt and rude, more than 5 sentences wastes time.”
-There will be times when it’s impossible to keep an email to 5 sentences, but in most cases, 5 sentences are sufficient.
+Of course, there will be times when it’s impossible to keep an email to 5 sentences, but in most cases, 5 sentences are sufficient.

-- Stick to a standard structure.
-Include a greeting, a compliment or pleasantry, the reason for your email, a call to action, a closing message, and a signature.
+- Stick to a standard structure, which includes a greeting or pleasantry, the reason for your email, a call to action, a closing message, and a signature.
 Your signature should include your name, job title, and contact information.

 - Use short words, sentences, and paragraphs.
 Never use a long word where a short one will do.
 Short words show respect for your reader.
 If it’s possible to cut a word out, always cut it out.